 Once you’ve purchased a suitable shoe glue, open it up by piercing a hole through its bottle with the help of a pin or nail.
 Make sure that you’ve created a large enough hole to allow this viscous material to come out without any hindrance.

 Afterward, apply the glue over the broken sole.
 You should only glue that part of the sole which is coming apart from the shoe’s bottom.
 However, if the entire sole has come apart, you should apply a considerable quantity of glue all over the shoe sole.

-After the sole is properly sealed (usual glue curing time is 24 hrs.), you can start wearing these shoes without any issues.
-However, if there is still some part of the sole which lacks proper contact with the shoe’s bottom, you will need to add more glue to area’s that were missed.
+After the sole is sealed correctly (usual glue curing time is 24 hrs.), you can start wearing these shoes without any issues.
+However, if there is still some part of the sole which lacks proper contact with the shoe’s bottom, you’ll need to add more glue to area’s that were missed.

 Apart from using this re-glue technique on dress shoes, you can also apply it to other types of footwear.
 Even though it may be a temporary fix, it’s still much better than having to purchase a new pair of dress shoes.

-- Customers should apply this method only on rubber soles.
+- You should apply this method only on rubber soles.

 - If you own a pair of dress shoes that are manufactured with a leather outsole, it might be more beneficial to consult a shoe cobbler for repairs.

 There are very few things in daily life which are more frustrating than having to deal with a broken pair of dress shoes.
 Especially at the start of the day, when you’re preparing for the office, a broken sole can ruin your mood.
-At that time, there is no way you can visit your nearby retail store or even visit the professional to get it fixed.
+At that time, there’s no way you can visit your nearby retail store or a professional shoe cobbler to get it fixed.